DIOEK/SC---900-Notes/README.md

 Integrity: The data must be as it should be, not tampered by third parties.
 Not only malicious actors can compromise this step, but also bugs or network problems during transmission.
 Cryptographic hashing, audit logs and database transaction controls make sure of the part of the triad.

+Availability: Making sure the when data is needed, it will be available.
+It can be threatened by DDoS attacks that flood services with traffic until they stop responding, ransomware that encrypts data until a ransom is paid, hardware failures, software bugs, and natural disasters.
+Controls that support availability include redundant infrastructure, load balancing, automatic failover, regular backups and tested recovery plans, and DDoS protection services.

+Many attacks will threaten more than one piece of the triad

 Zero-Thrust Model

 Trust no one, verify everything.
 That means basically: there are no safe spots, even inside a network or a corporation and security can never be relaxed.
 Basically with porous network boundaries being a thing (work from home, external datacenters, personal apparel being used for work), security providers had to addapt to a point where there can be no more trust even inside of the network since the danger of lateral movement is so large.